 One of the best matches of all time was the finals of the 2005 High School National Championship Tournament.
 Thomas Jefferson High School for Science and Technology (Alexandria, Virginia) met Lakeside School (Seattle, Washington).
 Thomas Jefferson entered the tournament as the prohibitive favorite, while Lakeside had competed in only one other NAQT tournament.
 The match was recorded.

 - Quiz bowl (also known as “quizbowl” and by other regional names)

 - A competition of questions and answers, played with buzzers.
 NAQT competition consists of two teams of four players at a time, with questions on all subjects.
 There are many variants.

-- “Quiz bowl” does not take an article when it is used as a noun, and it is also used as an adjective.
+- “Quiz bowl” as a noun refers to the activity in general, but not specific events, and it does not take an article.
+“Quiz bowl” is also used as an adjective.
 For example, we might write John has played quiz bowl for five years or Mary went to the quiz bowl tournament, but not Pat went to the quiz bowl.

 - The game official who reads the questions.
 The moderator is usually assisted by a scorekeeper and sometimes by other officials.

 - Tossup question

 - A question read to both teams.
 Players cannot confer with each other, and they buzz in as soon as they think they know the answer.
 They earn 10 points for a correct answer, earn 15 points for a correct answer (“power”) given particularly early in the question, or lose 5 points for an incorrect answer that interrupted the question.